uptick/pyworkflowmax/README.md

 )
 ```

-Create a `WorkFlowMax` instance, supplying the credentials:
+Create a `WorkflowMax` instance, supplying the credentials:
 ```
 from workflowmax import WorkflowMax